mhanberg/temple/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/temple.svg)](https://hex.pm/packages/temple)
 [![Slack](https://img.shields.io/badge/chat-Slack-blue)](https://elixir-lang.slack.com/messages/CMH6MA4UD)

-> You are looking at the README for the master branch.
+> You are looking at the README for the main branch.
 The README for the latest stable release is located [here](https://github.com/mhanberg/temple/tree/v0.5.0).

 Temple is a DSL for writing HTML and EEx using Elixir.